 The remote work trend has been around for a while now.
 The number of people who are working remotely is on the rise.
 With today’s technology, it is easier for companies to allow their employees to work from the comfort of their own homes.
 This growing trend can have upsides and downsides on the productivity of workers who have chosen to work remotely.

 Remote work boosts efficiency

 On the upside, remote workers find it easier to maintain focus.
 It is because they have the freedom of getting rid of interruptions in their workflow.
 It also allows them to avoid the distractions of a typical office setting, where other people might be causing distractions with their phone calls or loud music playing in the background.

-These issues can cause people to lose focus when they are trying to complete a task at work.
+These issues can cause people to lose focus and have trouble focusing at work, especially when they are trying to complete a task.
 When you work remotely, you can take charge of your surroundings.

 It’s not all roses, however